chloecassie/veterinary-dosage-calculator/README.md

 # veterinary-dosage-calculator
-A JavaScript liquid dosage calculator for veterinary professionals to use.
+A JavaScript dosage calculator for veterinary professionals to use.

 **Problem statement:** In veterinary practice, dosage calculations must be performed under significant time pressure.
-Inaccuracy can lead to medical errors. **Solution:** I built a dosage calculator in JavaScript to automate the formula (weight * dose) / concentration = volume to be administered.
+Inaccuracy can lead to medical errors.
+**Solution:** I built a dosage calculator in JavaScript to automate the formula (weight * dose) / concentration = volume to be administered.

 **Tech stack:** HTML, CSS, JavaScript.